-Sometimes we have to share our Internet to our visitors or relatives.
+Sometimes we have to share our Internet to our visitors or our relatives.
 Usually, we remember the Wi-Fi password, but some users forget their Wi-Fi password.
-Once you connect to your WiFi network successfully, windows does save that credentials automatically, so that you don’t have to put the password again and again whenever you connect it again.
-In this page, we’ll show you the steps how to find the forgotten WiFi password in windows 10.
+Once you connect to your Wi-Fi network successfully, windows saves its credentials automatically in their settings, so that you don’t have to put the password again and again whenever you connect it again.
+In this page, we’ll show you the steps on how to view the saved Wi-Fi password on Windows 10.

 How to view saved WiFi password in Windows 10

 You’ll have to follow the below steps to find and view the saved WiFi password.

 - Open Control panel – Click on the start button and then click on settings (Gear) icon.